East China University of Science and Technology

 The East China University of Science and Technology (ECUST; 华东理工大学 (Huádōng Lǐgōng Dàxué)) is a public university located in Shanghai, China.
 It is affiliated with the Ministry of Education.
 The university is part of Project 211 and the Double First-Class Construction.

 Established in 1952 as East China Institute of Chemical Technology, it has evolved from an institution with a strong focus on chemical engineering into a university that covers a wide range of academic disciplines.

 History

-Founded in 1952 with chemistry faculty inherited from Jiaotong University, Aurora University, Utopia University, Soochow University, and Jiangnan University.
+It was founded in 1952 with chemistry faculty inherited from Jiaotong University, Aurora University, Utopia University, Soochow University, and Jiangnan University.

 Xuhui Campus

 The main campus is located on Meilong Road in Xuhui District, in the southwest of downtown Shanghai and 17 kilometers from Hongqiao Airport, with an area of approximately 415,000 m^{2} and 21 dorms capable of accommodating 15,000 students.
 Most of the departments are easily reached from the Front Gate, behind which Pandeng Road directly leads to the Main Building.
 Out of the built-up space, classrooms take up 56,000 m^{2} and laboratories 118,000 m^{2}.
 The campus houses the administrative offices of the university, Master's as well as PhD students, international exchange and language students, and is home to most of the research facilities.

 The Middle School Affiliated To ECUST (华东理工大学附属中学), was established in 1992 and is located in the south of Xuhui District, not far from the main campus.
 It is attended by 1,200 middle and high school students.